reinahamzeh/cognisheet/README.md

    - "What's the average of this range?"
    - "Create a bar chart of these values"
    - "What's the maximum value in column A?"
+   - With AI enabled: "Analyze this data and tell me trends"
+   - With AI enabled: "Summarize what this spreadsheet contains"

+4. **Toggle AI Mode**: Use the AI toggle in the chat panel to switch between:
+   - AI mode (uses OpenAI for advanced analysis)
+   - Local mode (processes queries locally for privacy)

 ## Technology Stack